vs3kulic/yogi/README.md

 A repository for learning Python with Django.
 This project simulates a simple game where users can select a character, equip artifacts, flip a coin, and then engage in a battle simulation.

+## Tech Stack

+- **Django:** A high-level Python web framework that encourages rapid development and clean, pragmatic design.
+- **Bootstrap:** A popular front-end framework for developing responsive and mobile-first websites.
+- **MySQL:** A widely used open-source relational database management system.

 ## Features

 - **Character Selection:**